 Scientific studies reveal that most people daydream for a whopping 70-120 minutes per day.
 During this time, you are only semi-awake - not asleep, but not fully checked-in with reality, either.
 It starts with a compelling thought, memory, or fantasy about the future, and your imagination runs away.
 The longer you daydream, the deeper you becomes immersed in your private fantasy land.

 Contrary to popular belief, daydreaming is an important part of dream research.
-As with all types of dreams, you enter a kind of hypnotic trance and allow your subconscious thoughts to rise to the surface.
+As with all types of dreams, you enter a kind of hypnotic trance and allow your unconscious thoughts to rise to the surface.

 In daydreams, the right (creative) brain is dominant and you lose awareness of reality.
 Deeper worries or concerns will surface, usually by acting themselves out in the daydream.
 This only serves to reinforce negativity - so next time you are fantasizing about bad situations, turn it around and consciously create a positive outcome.